Jon Richardson: 2010s

+2020s

 In 2020, Richardson appeared in the mockumentary sitcom Meet the Richardsons for UKTV's Dave and presented Channel Hopping With Jon Richardson on Comedy Central.
-The former is a documentary-style sitcom co-written and co-starring Richardson's wife Lucy Beaumont, with Lucy having to deal with an exaggerated version of Richardson's character, whilst the latter is a weird TV clips show in the style of Clive James on Television, but with Richardson presenting and two other guests discussing the clips each week.
+The former is a documentary-style sitcom written by Richardson's wife Lucy Beaumont with Tim Reid, in which Lucy has to deal with an exaggerated version of Richardson's character, whilst the latter is a weird TV clips show in the style of Clive James on Television, but with Richardson presenting and two other guests discussing the clips each week.
 In 2020 Richardson also launched the podcast Jon Richardson and the Futurenauts with co-hosts Mark Stevenson and Ed Gillespie to discuss systemic societal problems and their solutions.
 The podcast has received overwhelming positive reviews.
 The Arts Desk remarked "without making light of [the subject matter], Richardson and Co find the funny."
+Since 2020, Richardson has also co-hosted the Down the Dog podcast with Matt Forde.

 In January 2023, Richardson and Beaumont launched Jon & Lucy's Odd Couples - a panel show featuring celebrity couples answering questions about their private lives and performing various tasks to test their relationships.
 The show was first announced in 2022 with an order of 6 hour-long episodes.

+On 13 August 2024, it was announced that Richardson would return to radio in September that same year to present a Saturday-morning show on Absolute Radio.

+On 1 April 2025, Richardson posted a video to social media announcing he was retiring from comedy to go into teaching, something he had dreams of since being a child.
+In reality this was an April Fools joke to announce that he would join the cast of the school-based drama series Waterloo Road for its sixteenth series.